 Gather information about the activities of the Society its officers and members which reflects upon the attainment of the stated purpose of the Society.

 Create a narrative description of items a, b, and c above.

+The ASP historian will be appointed as a member of the Media and Public Engagement Committee

 Section 10.
 Student Committee